Cendant Corporation Research Paper

 Fraud at Cendant Corporation was the first significant case of fraud in such tremendous scales.
 Cendant Corporation was formed on May 27, 1997 with the merger agreement between the Boards of Directors for HFS, Inc. and CUC International Inc. Cendant Corporation was created as a conglomerate that specialized in shopping-club memberships, Internet marketing and traveling.
 After a shocking fall of Cendant’s stock price in 1998, it was found out that top executives of CUC, which were led by former Chairman and CEO Walter Forbes, promoted a laissez-faire environment at the corporation that encouraged underlings to prepare reports with impunity.

-As a result of fraud, Kirk Shelton, Cendant’s former vice chairman was sentenced to 10 years in prison, Cosmo Corigliano was sentenced to three years on probation with six months of home confinement and 300 hours community service, Anne Pember, Former director of accounting at CUC division of Comp-U-Card and CUC controller, was given two years probation and 200 hours of community service, Casper Sabatino, Former CUC accountant in charge of the company’s external reporting, received two years probation and finally Walter Forbes received 12 years and seven months in prison (Corporate Fraud Data Base). __________________________________________________________
+As a result of fraud, Kirk Shelton, Cendant’s former vice chairman was sentenced to 10 years in prison, Cosmo Corigliano was sentenced to three years on probation with six months of home confinement and 300 hours community service, Anne Pember, Former director of accounting at CUC division of Comp-U-Card and CUC controller, was given two years probation and 200 hours of community service, Casper Sabatino, Former CUC accountant in charge of the company’s external reporting, received two years probation and finally Walter Forbes received 12 years and seven months in prison (Corporate Fraud Data Base).

-Warning!!!
-All free online research papers, research paper samples and example research papers on Cendant Corporation topics are plagiarized and cannot be fully used in your high school, college or university education.
+research papers on Cendant Corporation topics are plagiarized and cannot be fully

 If you need a custom research paper, research proposal, essay, dissertation, thesis paper or term paper on your topic, EffectivePapers.com will write your research papers from scratch.
 Starting at $12/page you can order custom written papers online.
 We work with experienced PhD. and Master's freelance writers to help you with writing any academic papers in any subject!
 High quality and 100% non-plagiarized papers guaranteed!